-If you’re not sure how to organise your finances, and you want to reduce household bills and spring clean your finances, you’re in the right place.
-Our seven-point checklist is designed to help you dust off your money goals, clean up your finances and prepare for a sizzling hot summer of financial fitness.
+If you’re not sure how to organise your money, and you want to reduce household bills and spring clean your finances, you’re in the right place.
+Our tips are designed to help you dust off your money goals, clean up your finances and prepare for a sizzling-hot summer of financial fitness.

 If you’re stuck on how to organise your finances, insurance is one area where there are huge savings to be made.
 MyBudget member Kerri recently compared her home and contents insurance bill against competitors using Compare The Market.
 For the same cover, she’s now saving $1,700 a year—with the same insurer!

 Being insured is an essential step to spring-clean your finances, but you don’t want to overpay for insurance you don’t need or find out that you’re underinsured where you need it.
 Ensure you have the right amount of cover with this handy building value calculator and home contents calculator.
 The same applies to health insurance or pet insurance.